Chinmaybera/NOvA-high-energy/README.md

 "Probing new physics scenarios using high energy events at the NOvA far detector". [arXiv:2506.04984](https://arxiv.org/abs/2506.04984)

-In this study, we investigate the impact of the high energy (HE) neutrino events on the sensitivity of the experiment to constrain the off-diagonal NSI parameters (𝜖_𝑒𝜇 and 𝜖_𝑒𝜏) and decoherence parameter Γ. In this regard, we analyze the HE simulated events (1 < 𝐸_𝜈 < 20 GeV) observed in NuMI Off-axis 𝜈𝑒 Appearance (NOvA) experiment assuming the presence of 𝜖_𝑒𝜇 and 𝜖_𝑒𝜏 , one at a time.
+In this study, we investigate the impact of the high energy (HE) neutrino events on the sensitivity of the NOvA experiment to constrain the off-diagonal NSI parameters (𝜖_𝑒𝜇 and 𝜖_𝑒𝜏) and decoherence parameter Γ. In this regard, we analyze the HE simulated events (1 < 𝐸_𝜈 < 20 GeV) observed in NuMI Off-axis 𝜈𝑒 Appearance (NOvA) experiment assuming the presence of 𝜖_𝑒𝜇 and 𝜖_𝑒𝜏 , one at a time.
 We analyze the degeneracy observed in the 𝜖_𝑒𝜏 including